rhlt/tnbc/Preprocessing/README.md

 - Add the matched files to the clinical dataframe, dropping cases where no RNA Seq file is available;
 - Save the resulting dataframe to a new file **clinical.csv** in the Data folder (this will not be included in the repository);

-***Next step:*** A Jupyter Notebook that parses the clinical data and links features from all RNA Seq files, can be found in the **Preparation** folder that lives next to this Preprocessing folder.
-The generated clinical data file (with TNBC classification and a link to the relevant RNA Seq file for every case) can be loaded with the following code:
+The resulting preprocessed data file can be loaded with the following code:

 ```py
 dataPath = '../Data'
 df = pd.read_csv(os.path.join(dataPath, 'clinical.csv'))
 ```

+***Next step:*** Jupyter Notebooks that parse the clinical data, select features using different methods, and link them from all RNA Seq files, can be found in the **Features** folder that lives next to this Preprocessing folder.

 ## Key findings